Manage Parkinson’s Disease Through Diet & Nutrition

 A healthy diet can help people living with Parkinson’s disease achieve or maintain normal body weight, increase your energy level, boost your immune system, decrease risk factors for certain conditions or illnesses, and reduce constipation.

 Parkinson’s disease and diet should be considered together.
-It can be particularly helpful for people with early onset Parkinson’s disease to pay close attention to issues of diet and nutrition to living with Parkinson’s.
+It can be particularly helpful for people with early onset Parkinson’s disease (PD) to pay close attention to issues of diet and nutrition to living with Parkinson’s.
 That’s because poor nutritional status can result in, and contribute to, many of the common complaints associated with Parkinson’s disease.
 For example, difficulties with swallowing can prevent people with Parkinson’s disease from getting adequate nourishment, which can lead to a worsening of motor symptoms and increased weakness resulting in falls.

 There is no set diet for people with Parkinson’s, as everyone’s nutritional needs are different.
-If you have concerns about diet or nutrition, or simply want some assistance developing the healthiest diet given your particular lifestyle and circumstances, you may want to consult a “dietician” or “nutritionist.”
+If you have concerns about diet or nutrition, or simply want some assistance developing the healthiest diet given your particular lifestyle and circumstances, you may want to consult a dietitian or nutritionist.
 These terms are often used interchangeably, but there is a difference.
 Registered dietitians are regulated and must meet certain educational and professional requirements before they are able to use the title.
 Anyone can call himself or herself a nutritionist, even if he or she has no special education or certification in the field.
-Check with your physician, as he or she may know someone who specializes in nutritional issues related to Parkinson’s disease.
+Check with your physician, as he or she may know someone who specializes in nutritional issues related to PD.

 For people living with Parkinson’s disease, exercise may be one of the most powerful tools to fight some symptoms and to slow the disease’s degenerative nature.